 Capacity Supply Obligations for the First Nine FCAs

-shows the results of the nine FCAs held so far for 2010/2011 through 2018/2019 and provides the capacity supply obligation totals procured for FCA #1 through FCA #9 at the conclusion of each auction.
+Table 4-3 shows the results of the nine FCAs held so far for 2010/2011 through 2018/2019 and provides the capacity supply obligation totals procured for FCA #1 through FCA #9 at the conclusion of each auction.
 This table also includes some details on the types of CSOs procured, including the total real-time emergency generation (see Section 2.4), self-supply obligation values that reflect bilateral capacity arrangements, and import capacity supply obligations from neighboring balancing authority areas.